MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 ### Current Channel settings
 Navigate to **Cloud Update** > **Current** and select the **Settings** tab.
 - **Deadline**: The deadline specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
-A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user ddisruption.
+A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user disruption.

 ### Monthly Enterprise Channel settings
 Navigate to **Cloud Update** > **Monthly Enterprise** and select the **Settings** tab.
-- **Rollout waves**: By default, tenants with over 100 devices will have updates staggered across four days.
+- **Rollout waves**: By default, tenants with over 100 devices have updates staggered across four days.
 However, you can establish up to four custom rollout waves for more control over update deployment.
 For details, refer to the [custom rollout waves](../admincenter/cloud-update.md#monthly-enterprise-channel) documentation.

 - **Update validation**: When custom rollout waves are configured, [Update validation](../admincenter/update-validation.md) is enabled by default.
 This feature aids in evaluating the impact of new updates on the performance and stability of Microsoft 365 Apps.
 It's recommended to use update validation, which sets a seven-day delay for the first wave.
 If not desired, you can opt out via the **Opt out of update validation** link.

 - **Deadline**: The deadline specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
-A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user ddisruption.
+A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user disruption.

 ## Onboarding of devices
-With cloud updates enabled and configured, the service will now start to onboard devices.
-Here is how you can monitor this process by using the [**inventory**](https://config.office.com/officeSettings/inventory) in the Microsoft 365 Apps admin center.
+With cloud updates enabled and configured, the service starts to onboard devices.
+Here's how you can monitor this process by using the [**inventory**](https://config.office.com/officeSettings/inventory) in the Microsoft 365 Apps admin center.

 Go to **Inventory** > [**Show All Devices**](https://config.office.com/officeSettings/inventory/devices) and check the **Cloud Update Status** column.
 Devices will transition to an **onboarding** state before being labeled as **managed**.
 Devices in an exclusion group will be tagged as **excluded**.